crosscore/llama.cpp-dev/README.md

 ```
 ./llama-quantize.exe --help
 usage: C:\msys64\home\YUU\dev\llama.cpp\llama-quantize.exe [--help] [--allow-requantize] [--leave-output-tensor] [--pure] [--imatrix] [--include-weights] [--exclude-weights] [--output-tensor-type] [--token-embedding-type] [--override-kv] model-f32.gguf [model-quant.gguf] type [nthreads]

-  --allow-requantize: Allows requantizing tensors that have already been quantized.
-Warning: This can severely reduce quality compared to quantizing from 16bit or 32bit
-  --leave-output-tensor: Will leave output.weight un(re)quantized.
-Increases model size but may also increase quality, especially when requantizing
-  --pure: Disable k-quant mixtures and quantize all tensors to the same type
-  --imatrix file_name: use data in file_name as importance matrix for quant optimizations
-  --include-weights tensor_name: use importance matrix for this/these tensor(s)
-  --exclude-weights tensor_name: use importance matrix for this/these tensor(s)
-  --output-tensor-type ggml_type: use this ggml_type for the output.weight tensor
-  --token-embedding-type ggml_type: use this ggml_type for the token embeddings tensor
-  --keep-split: will generate quantized model in the same shards as input
-  --override-kv KEY=TYPE:VALUE
-      Advanced option to override model metadata by key in the quantized model.
-May be specified multiple times.
-Note: --include-weights and --exclude-weights cannot be used together
 ```

 ## 会話